inginerie-software-2023-2024/proiect-inginerie-software-scienceteam/README.md

 - Dart 3.80.0

 For the app to work, you will have to do the following steps:
-- Open a terminal in machine_learning directory, and run the following command:
+- Open a terminal in the machine_learning directory, and run the following command:

     `pip install -r requirements.txt`